makrai/notes/cao20-multisumm-multiling-abs-summ-aaai.md

-* multi-lingual text summarization, where the goal is to process texts in multiple languages and output summaries in the corresponding languages with a single model, has been rarely studied.
-In this paper,
+* multi-lingual text summarization, where the goal is to process texts in multiple languages and output summaries in the corresponding languages with a single model, has been rarely studied
 * we present MultiSumm, a novel multi-lingual model for abstractive summ.
 The
   * training regime i.e. two stages
     * multi-lingual learning that contains